mabrasil/milla-theme/README.md

 ##TODOs

 - [ ] Add more scopes
-- [ ] Make it available for other text editors and Terminal.
+- [ ] Make it available for other editors (Atom, Vim, Xcode) and Terminal.